 - Muscle pain

-If you know someone who has or is developing an addiction to cocaine or crack cocaine it is important that they seek help right away.
+If you know someone who has, or developed, a cocaine and crack cocaine addiction, it is important that they seek help right away.
 Call today for answers to any questions that can help you or your loved one through this process.